 NOTE: The details for the MDA MnS producer discovery by the NWDAF may be based on the existing procedure defined in TS 28.537 [28].

-Editor's note: Merging with S2-2206132 is for FFS.

 6.74.2 Procedures

 If a consumer requires analytics from NWDAF that rely on input from MDAF the following apply.